It’s common to assume that if a product is of high quality, it will sell, and if it’s of low quality, it won’t.

 Sounds pretty important, right?
 Let’s make sure you do everything in your power to realize the full potential of your brand.

 Brand equity is directly related to how well customers trust a certain brand.
 Brand equity is a demonstrable value a company gets when putting a discernible brand name on a product.
 This value is swayed by consumer perception of a specific brand.

 Brand equity is made up of a combination of elements, including customer perception and the value this perception brings with it.
-It makes sense, then, that a customer’s thoughts about a brand turn into direct benefits if they’re positive.
+It makes sense, then, that a customer’s positive thoughts about a brand turn into direct benefits.

 Which leads us into the reasons why a strong brand equity is so important.